-- 1. the device to provide a printed receipt with the amount deposited onto the card, when requested, and - 2. a retail store to (a) accept cash during any time period when a device malfunctions at the store and (b) post a sign at a conspicuous location near the device stating that the store must accept cash if a device malfunctions.
-The bill allows DCP to adopt regulations to implement these provisions.
+- 1. the device to produce a printed receipt with the amount deposited onto the card, when requested, and - 2. a retail store to (a) accept cash during any time period when a device malfunctions at the store and (b) post a sign at a conspicuous location near the device stating that the store must accept cash if a device malfunctions.